portotype/patife.com/README.md

 Hello

-I moved website to ⏩⏩⏩ [berto.com](https://berto.com)
+I moved this website to ⏩⏩⏩ [berto.com](https://berto.com)

-If you're interested in acquiring the patife.com domain, reach me out on twitter, @patife.
+If you're interested in acquiring this domain, reach out on twitter, @patife.